 Michael joins the firm as a Founding Partner after spending eight years at the law firm of Gibney, Anthony & Flaherty, LLP.
 While at his previous firm, Michael was a Partner in the Intellectual Property and Emerging Businesses groups.
-Prior to being a Partner at Gibney, Michael was an associate at the firm of Sargoy, Stein, Rosen & Shapiro, LLP protecting the copyrights of major music, motion picture and tech companies.
+Prior to being a Partner at Gibney, Michael was an Associate at the firm of Sargoy, Stein, Rosen & Shapiro, LLP protecting the intellectual property rights of major music, motion picture and tech companies.

 Fleet, et al. v.
 Christiano Film Group, Inc. et al., 16-CV-3081 (C.D.C.A.)

 Lead attorney regarding the claims of DMCA takedown abuse and related interference of business claims on behalf of the YouTube channel knows as “The Bible Reloaded”.
 Case concerns abuse of the DMCA system and the right to fair use.

 Hosseinzadeh v.
 Ethan and Hila Klein, 16-CV-3081 (S.D.N.Y.)

 Lead attorney regarding the claims of copyright infringement made against the YouTube channel known as “h3h3productions”.
 Case concerns pressing issues concerning the right to fair use on YouTube.
 Case has received extensive coverage including an article by Time Magazine.

 David Yurman Enterprises LLC v.
 DashingDaisy.com, et al., 14-CV-6394 (S.D.N.Y.)